-“The book started as an idea in 2010, and the research began in 2012,” says Lapidus in the Preface.
-“It’s easy to feel alone and even futile when tackling such a large subject, but the encouragement and interest from musicians and collectors who shared their time with me made me feel like it was a worthwhile endeavor.”
+“The book started as an idea in 2010, and the research began in 2012,” says Lapidus.
+It’s easy to feel alone and even futile when tackling such a large subject but the encouragement and interest from musicians and collectors who shared their time with me made me feel like it was a worthwhile endeavor.”

-Chapter 4, titled, This Guy Does Not Look Latin: The Panamanian Connection focuses on “the unique Panamanian community in New York, particularly Brooklyn-based musicians, and their contributions to the development of Latin music in New York.”
-Also, how Panamanian musicians felt solidarity with the musicians whose cultures were similar to, yet distinct from their own, such as Cuban, Puerto Rican, West Indian, and African American.
-Though it’s not well-known, Panamanian musicians performed with Louis Armstrong, Machito and his Afro-Cubans, Tito Rodriguez and Tito Puente among others.
+Chapter 3, titled “This Guy Does Not Look Latin: The Panamanian Connection,” shines a light on the unique Brooklyn-based Panamanian community in New York and their contributions to Latin music.
+Lapidus also explains how Panamanian musicians felt solidarity with Cuban, Puerto Rican, West-Indian, and African-American musicians whose cultures were similar yet distinct.
+Though it is not well-known, many Panamanian artists were innovators.
+Moreover, they performed with Machito and his Afro-Cubans, Tito Rodriguez, and Tito Puente, among others.

-Chapter 5, titled, Puerto Rican Engagement with Jazz and its Effects on Latin Music explains how “Puerto Rican and Nuyorican (New York-born Puerto Ricans) in New York City used jazz harmony, arranging, improvisation, and musical aesthetics to broaden the sound of Latin popular music from the postwar period into the 1990s and beyond.”
-Also, it debunks the narrative that Puerto Ricans artists were, “adopters, copiers, or appropriators of Cuban music.”
-According to Lapidus, “many historians, authors, and researchers have neglected the specific musical advances and innovations in Latin music made by Puerto Ricans and others (ethnic groups) in New York City.”
+Chapter 5, titled “Puerto Rican Engagement with Jazz and its Effects on Latin Music, explains how “Puerto Rican and Nuyorican artists in New York City used jazz harmony, arranging, improvisation, and musical aesthetics to broaden the sound of Latin popular music from the postwar period to the 1990s and beyond.
+Also, Lapidus debunks some of the false and misleading narratives that depict Puerto Rican artists as “adopters, copiers, or appropriators of Cuban music” and calls out historians, authors, and researchers who neglected musical advances and innovations in Latin music made by Puerto Ricans.